Lanottez/IC_BA_2020_BIA_A3/README.md

                                                        - for people still in memebership - there is trend by affluence, gender membership status amond different years.
 However there is no change if we filter the data by memebership status >12 month.
                                                        - younger people are more willing to join club in recent year. we can target promotion here

+                                                       - In general we see a reduction in number of memebers that left gym in 2016 compare wil 2015, and increase in numbers of members that join gym in 2016 compare with 2015.
+This might due to new gym opening - further investigation required